NikolaSlv/web-store/README.md

 MVC (Model View Controller)
 The goal of this pattern is to split a large application into specific sections that have their own purpose.

-- Controllers - handles the request flow and acts as a middleman between the other two sections.
-It never handles data logic.
+- Controllers - handle the request flow and act as a middleman between the other two sections.
+They never handle data logic.
 It is important to handle all possible errors.
-Important!
 Routes are controllers.
-- Models - handles data logic - interacts with the database.
+- Models - handle data logic - interact with the database.
-- Views - handles data presentation.
-Renders dynamically.
+- Views - handle data presentation - render dynamically.

 How it works:<br>
 1. A request is sent to a controller that handles it.<br>